08Aristodemus24/virtuals-data-cleaning/readme.md

 * see what dominant issues builders face

+* if any builder asks about issues not seeing updated accounts, manual link inputs, and forum chat not being able to be accessed it is because of the ff. direct them to #system-status channel for them to see

+GM, builders!

+To combat scam projects, we’ve made updates to social link displays:
+1. Only connected Twitter (X) and Telegram accounts are shown.
+For those experiencing issues with not seeing newly updated accounts, this has now been fixed.
+2. Manual link inputs (e.g., Twitter, Telegram, YouTube, Discord, Website) have been removed.
+3. Forum Chat has been discontinued due to spam vulnerabilities.
+We’ll notify you if it becomes available again once the spam issue is resolved.

+These changes are now live.
+Additionally, we’ve upgraded our infrastructure to resolve sandbox failures.
+If you encounter any issues, please let us know! 🚀

 ticket 336
 ticket 333 - addding an API url from a external app, to GROK ticket 361 -